Madlanga commission of inquiry kicks off with Nhlanhla Mkhwanazi’s testimony

 Limited seating

-Spokesperson of the commission of inquiry Jeremy Michaels said after the start of Wednesday’s proceedings, the commission’s public hearings will thereafter commence at 9:30am at the Bridgette Mabandla Justice College.
-He said the seating for members of the public is limited to 300.
+Jeremy Michaels, the commission’s spokesperson, said after the start of Wednesday’s proceedings, its public hearings will thereafter commence at 9.30am at the Bridgette Mabandla Justice College.

 “People attending will be seated on a first-come, first-served basis.
 Therefore, members of the public must arrive early if they wish to secure a seat,” said Michaels.

-The commission was scheduled to commence with its public hearings on September 1.
-However, it had to be postponed because the Department of Justice and Constitutional Development failed to procure vital infrastructure.
+The commission was scheduled to commence with its public hearings on September 1; however, it had to be postponed because the Department of Justice and Constitutional Development failed to procure vital infrastructure.

 Kubayi told parliament last week that the commission’s total budget is set at R147-million for its envisioned duration of six months.